gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - A project can have all C, C++ source and header files and assembly source files in the same source directory.

 # Milestone 2

+## Story: Simplify configuration of component source sets

+In the majority of cases, it makes sense to have a single named functional source set for each component, with the source set name and source directory names matching the component name.
+This story ensures that such a source set are created automatically for each component.

+- Add a rule to the 'native-binaries' plugin that for each native component:
+    - Creates a functional source set named with the component name, if such a source set does not yet exist.
+    - Configures the functional source set to be a source input for the component.
+- Remove explicit configuration and wiring of functional source sets for each component from tests and samples.

+### Test cases

+- Programmatically create the functional source set prior to adding the matching component.

 ## Story: Build different variants of a native component